Frequently Asked Questions

 If accepting the First Year Fall Abroad Program invitation, students must pay their admission deposit and complete the program deposit.

-If accepting a Living Learning Community Invitation (Explore, Global Leadership, Grand Challenges, the Honors Program, Impact), students must pay their admission deposit and complete their housing contract.
+If accepting a Living Learning Community Invitation (Explore, Global Leadership, Grand Challenges, the Honors Program, Impact), students must complete their housing contract.

 When can I expect to receive my invitation to a community?

-Explore, Global Leadership, Grand Challenges, Honors Program, and Impact send invitations to students on April 9th, April 12th, and April 17th and will continue to send rolling invitations until all Learning Communities are filled.
+Explore, Global Leadership, Grand Challenges, Honors Program, and Impact send invitations to students in April and will continue to send rolling invitations until all Learning Communities are filled.
 Learning Community spaces are first come, first serve.

 Students admitted for summer select their preferred track via their admission portal, and students receive rolling admission on a first come, first serve basis.
 Students admitted for fall can apply to attend iGniTe, too.

-I have paid my admissions deposit and completed my Housing contract.
+I have completed my Housing contract.
 Why can I still not accept my Learning Community invitation?

 How much does it cost to participate in an Learning Community?